10 Beloved Taco Bell Items That Have Disappeared From the Menu

 Beefy Fritos Burrito

-Another menu item you won't be able to order as a result of the pandemic is the Beefy Fritos Burrito.
+Another menu item you won't be able to order is the Beefy Fritos Burrito.
 "And while change is hard, a simplified menu and innovation process will leave room for new fan favorites, continued progress in categories such as plant-based diets, and even opportunities for the return of some classics on a limited-time basis," Taco Bell said.

 This lighter menu option was part of the big discontinuation in July 2021.
 And while there's no remaining tostada on the menu, this Mexican favorite is actually pretty easy to make at home.
 Here's our recipe for Healthy Nacho Cauliflower Tostadas.

-The Cheesy Potato and Beefy Nacho Loaded Grillers left the menu together over the summer in 2020, but hope is still alive because Taco bell goodbyes are never permanent.
+The Cheesy Potato and Beefy Nacho Loaded Grillers left the menu together over the summer of 2020, but hope is still alive because Taco bell goodbyes are never permanent.
 Remember, there are "opportunities for the return of some classics on a limited-time basis."
 Just think about the great comeback story of the Spicy Potato Soft Taco!

 Mini Skillet Bowl

 Breakfast may never be the same at Taco Bell with the Mini Skillet Bowl.
 The cut was made at a time when breakfast hours were not on the normal schedule as the pandemic forced many Americans to work from home.
-When regular hours were reinstated in October, the Mini Skillet Bowl was nowhere to be found.
+When regular hours were reinstated, the Mini Skillet Bowl was nowhere to be found.